shawn61cp/calibre2jellyfin/README.md

   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
   * When foldermode is author/series/book, the script will extract series and series index from Calibre's metadata file.
-If found, the target book folder name will be prepended with the series index.
+  * If found, the target book folder name will be prepended with the series index.
 So will the \<dc:title\> element in the metadata file.
-Additionally, a short header identifying the index and series is prepended to the book description.
-If series info is expected but not found, the structure collapses to .../author/book/....
+  * A short header identifying the index and series is prepended to the book description.
+  * If series info is expected but not found, the structure collapses to .../author/book/....
 * Multiple output libraries may be configured

 #### Example author/series/book structure